 - · unlawful stalking

 - computer hacking and misuse

 - · possession, distribution and making child exploitation material

-- · fraud obtaining or dealing with identification information
+- fraud obtaining or dealing with identification information

 - · criminal defamation.

-(and student if appropriate) of their options:
+Inform the student's parent/s (and student if appropriate) of their options:

-- 1. Report the incident to an external agency such as police, Office of the eSafety Commissioner or the Australian Cybercrime Online Reporting Network - 2.
-Report the online content/behaviour using the online tools provided by the website or app.
+- Report the incident to an external agency such as police, Office of the eSafety Commissioner or the Australian Cybercrime Online Reporting Network. - Report the online content/behaviour using the online tools provided by the website or app.